Video Production Game Changer

 The Part 107 exam to become a licensed drone pilot is no joke.
 I studied for quite some time and although I passed, it was a nerve-racking test.
 DO NOT underestimate it or you will waste your time and money.

 Here’s a quick hit list of some information I gathered while preparing for my Part 107 UMA Exam.
-It’s mostly links but pay attention as I’m sure my feedback will help you pass your test.
+It’s mostly linked but pay attention as I’m sure my feedback will help you pass your test.

 This first resource is a massive PDF that will take a moment to load.
 I suggest downloading the whole thing.
 It’s ultimately 2018’s entire legend and from what I can see it’s very similar to the whole booklet they actually give you when you take the test.
-Yes, you have a booklet available while your on location taking the exam.
+Yes, you have a booklet available while you’re on location taking the exam.
 Be sure to know how to read it and use it to your advantage.

 A great deal of the exam will cover sectional charts.
 Here’s a good resource for getting a good understanding of how they work.

-This next one allows you to both select the amount of questions and the area of focus for them.
-Great if you need to touch up on a certain aspect, such as sectional charts.
+This next one allows you to both select the number of questions and the area of focus for them.
+Great if you need to touch upon a certain aspect, such as sectional charts.